Colorado Springs Violent Crime Defense Attorney

 - Work relentlessly to achieve the best outcome possible.

-Our attorneys have more than 30 years of criminal trial experience, including experience as former prosecutors.
+Our Colorado Springs defense attorneys have more than 30 years of criminal trial experience, including experience as former prosecutors.
 This empowers us to effectively anticipate the prosecution’s arguments and take carefully calculated steps to protect your rights and defend you at every phase of your case.

-The lawyers at Anaya-McKedy, P.C. are available 24/7 to answer your questions, put you at ease and immediately start defending you.
+The violent crime defense lawyers at Anaya & Chadderdon, P.C. rware available 24/7 to answer your questions, put you at ease and immediately start defending you.
 We are ready to discuss your case over the phone or at an in-person meeting at our Colorado Springs office or at jail.

 We look forward to discussing your unique situation.
 Until then, please explore the following for more information about our violent crimes defense practice.